Andiamo - Benetti Motor Yacht

 Design

-Andiamo measures 59.66 feet in length, with a max draft of 3.2 feet and a beam of 10.4 feet.
-She has a gross tonnage of 996 tonnes.
-She has a deck material of teak.

-Andiamo has a steel hull with an aluminium superstructure.Her exterior design is by Stefano Natucci.
+Andiamo measures 36.58 metres in length and has a beam of 7.90 feet.Her exterior design is by Stefano Righini Design.

 Performance and Capabilities